CEA CAPA Barcelona, Spain Directory

 Sandra earned a degree in Tourism at the Superior University School ISALT in Brussels and did a four-month internship in Barcelona during her last academic year.
 Sandra speaks Spanish, French, English, and Catalan.

-Vanesa Toquero has joined the CEA Barcelona Academic team as Spanish Language Coordinator & Senior Academic Advisor in January 2022.
-Vanesa oversees day-to-day academic matters and monitors performance in the Spanish Language area to ensure adherence to CEA and UNH policies and fulfillment of student learning objectives.
+Vanesa Toquero joined the CEA CAPA Barcelona Academic team as Spanish Language Coordinator & Senior Academic Advisor in January 2022.
+Vanesa oversees day-to-day academic matters and monitors performance in the Spanish Language area.
 She also coordinates large university cohorts by providing them with academic advising and general assistance.

 Vanesa majored in English Studies from the University of Valladolid and had the opportunity to study abroad in Dublin, Ireland, as an undergraduate student.
 After graduating, she lived in West Virginia for two years, studying a Master’s Degree in TESOL / Latin American Literature while working as a teaching assistant at West Virginia University.
 After completing her master’s degree, she moved to Lafayette, Indiana, where she worked as a Spanish Teacher at Purdue University.
 Vanesa came to Barcelona in 2006 to pursue a Master’s Degree in Applied Linguistics at Pompeu Fabra University and has worked as a language teacher and teacher trainer for several higher education institutions since then.
 On a more personal note, some of her hobbies include travelling, going camping, swimming and hanging out with her loved ones.
 She also loves music and languages.